sahana-n-murthy/LayerZero/_posts/2025-04-12-from-login-to-lockdown-broken-authentication-and-idor.md

 ## 🔍 Understanding IDOR — Insecure Direct Object Reference

-**IDOR** occurs when an application exposes a way to access internal resources (like user profiles, orders, or files) through a direct reference such as an ID — **without verifying whether the current user is authorized to access it.**
+**IDOR** occurs when an application exposes a way to access internal resources (like user profiles, orders, or files) through a direct reference such as an ID or any value — **without verifying whether the current user is authorized to access it.**

 ### 📌 Example

 ```
-GET /user/125/profile
+GET /user/**125**/profile
 ```
 If you change that to:
 ```
-GET /user/126/profile
+GET /user/**126**/profile
 ```
 ...and the server returns someone else’s data — that's IDOR.